Close

 RESTRICTED GRANTMAKING

 Grants are awarded from donor-advised funds, designated funds, scholarships, field of interest funds and more.
-Gifts from these funds are used to support cancer programs, hospice, programs for seniors, the arts, the environment, education and more.

-The Foundation for Delaware County’s 2023 Impact Grants Request for Proposals launches our fourth competitive grantmaking cycle.
-While we make some grants from Donor-Advised Funds as well as restricted and specialized funds, the grants awarded through this competitive grant process will advance the Foundation’s goal to improve the health and quality of life of children and families in Delaware County.
+While we make some grants from donor-advised funds as well as restricted and specialized funds, the grants awarded through this competitive grant process will advance the Foundation’s mission to ensure an equitable, vibrant future for Delaware County by promoting generosity, inspiring participation and partnership across our communities, and improving the quality of life for all.

 Community and Economic Development

 The Foundation will consider awarding strategic investment grants to enhance community and economic development strategies in Delaware County.
 This could include arts and culture initiatives that catalyze community and economic development.
-In addition, the Foundation will support impact assessments and other strategic planning efforts to attract public/private investments to support an increase in affordable housing and the supply of stable housing in low-income communities.

-Hospice and Home Care
+Hospice and Home Healthcare

 APPLICATION GUIDELINES